Twisted Alexander invariant and non-abelian Reidemeister torsion for hyperbolic three-dimensional manifolds with cusps: Definition of the polynomial torsion

 \subsection{Technical assumptions}

-In this subsection, we give some sufficient conditions on the compact hyperbolic three--manifold $M$ whose boundary is empty or consists of a disjoint union of tori and on the representations $\varphi$ and $\rho$ which assure the acyclicity of the twisted chain complex $C_*(M;\sllmt_\rho)$.
+In this subsection, we give some sufficient conditions on the compact hyperbolic three--manifold $M$ whose boundary consists of a disjoint union of tori and on the representations $\varphi$ and $\rho$ which assure the acyclicity of the twisted chain complex $C_*(M;\sllmt_\rho)$.

-For $M$ with boundary, we require assumptions on the topology of $M$, on the surjective homomorphism $\varphi$ of $\pi_1(M)$ onto $\ZZ^n$ and on the $\SL$-representation $\rho$.
+We require assumptions on the topology of $M$, on the surjective homomorphism $\varphi$ of $\pi_1(M)$ onto $\ZZ^n$ and on the $\SL$-representation $\rho$.
 The assumption on $\varphi$ is also related to the topology of $M$, we will show this in the second half of this subsection.

 We also prove that if $M$ is a hyperbolic knot exterior, $\varphi\colon \pi_1(M) \to \ZZ$ the abelianization and $\rho\colon \pi_1(M) \to \SL$ the holonomy (\ie~the discrete and faithful representation), then all our assumptions are satisfied.